P-2the-inni/Image-To-Starbound-Converter/README.md

 Please let me know of any suggestions / bugs.<br>
 This is v1.0.0 so do not expect perfection!<br>
 Currently this only works for Windows (x64) but if people request, I can update it to work on other OS.<br>
+If you don't trust the .exe, you don't have to have it in your Starbound folder (see below) and if you don't trust the .exe regardless of file location then just don't install my mod, go make ur own converter :)<br>

 ## Installing